Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Methods

 \subsubsection{Training Procedure}

-The training procedure for adapting a T2V model to an a visually anchored model is detailed in Algorithm \ref{alg:adapt}.
+The training procedure for adapting a T2V model to a visually anchored model is detailed in Algorithm \ref{alg:adapt}.
 The core idea is to create a hybrid input $(z_t, t_{vec})$ that pairs $T-1$ noisy frames at timestep $t$ with one clean anchor frame at $t=0$.
 The model $\epsilon_\theta$ is then finetuned via LoRA to denoise this out-of-distribution input, learning to treat the $t=0$ frame as a ground-truth anchor.
-The model itself is still conditioned only on the text prompt $y$.
+The model remains text-conditioned through the original prompt $y$, while the visual anchor is introduced directly through the latent sequence.